n0x1/sprig-roguelite/README.md

 III: Hollows

 Boss rush allows you to skip dungeon stages and fight the bosses in chronological order.
+Standard mode with the tutorial is recommended for new players.

 > my pr had test mode off